Welcome to day 13 of a 30-day tribute to the history of Duluth's favorite

 One of Bone Appetit's best friends throughout their career was the weekly alternative paper The Ripsaw News, which was staffed by various local writers, artists, and scenesters.

 The first thing ever written about Bone Appetit was their bio for the Homegrown 2 guide.
-The author is unknown, however their comment regarding our cover of "You Shook Me All Night Long" spurred the band into performing it live at the festival, as heard in the recording found here, and sucking it up even worse than on the demo CD (which was reviewed three weeks later).
+The author is unknown, however theircomment regarding the band's cover of "You Shook Me All Night Long" spurred the boys into performing it live at the festival, as heard in the recording found here, and sucking it up even worse than on the demo CD (which was reviewed three weeks later).

 A Ripsaw cover was promised to Bone Appetit as well.
 They were to appear on the the annual Homegrown Issue in 2001(?), but their photo was rejected and deemed in poor taste because it featured a girl in a bikini on her knees in front of the band in the alley behind the Norshor.
-Yes, the photo was vaguely sexual, but the young woman involved was actually a good friend of the band that happily volunteered for the shoot.
+Yes, the photo was misogynistic in a way the band didn't comprehend back then, and history is a little bit better thanks to the good consciences at the Ripsaw.

 Gossip and Unconfirmed Tidbits Gleaned from Casual Bar-talk and Unsubstantiated E-mails